AImiGh7y/SpringRestAPI/README.md

 ## Description
 The SpringRestAPI project is a REST API application developed using Spring Boot framework.
 Basically it's a mini project that I created to understand how Rest APIs work.
 This API provides a set of RESTful web services for flexible and efficient data interactions using Spring Data JPA (this is before updating to Spring DATA REST which simplifies (by a lot) the development of RESTful APIs for data-driven applications).

-Additionally, Rest API security has been implemented to enhance the overall security posture of the application, ensuring robust protection of sensitive data and endpoints.
+Additionally, Rest API security and JDBC Authentication has been implemented to enhance the overall security posture of the application, ensuring robust protection of sensitive data and endpoints.

 ## Key Features
 - CRUD (Create, Read, Update, Delete) operations on data.